Reforming Research Assessment

 Panelists:

-- Professor Sandra Lapointe from McMaster University
+- Prof. Sandra Lapointe, McMaster University

 12 noon